 The Audit Committee is responsible for ensuring that the financial position of the Group is properly monitored.
-The Audit Committee generally meets twice a year and the Finance Director of the trading subsidiary also attends by invitation.
-At 30 June 2020, the members of the Audit Committee were:
+The Audit Committee generally meets twice a year and the Finance Director of the trading subsidiary, appointed to lead the finance function, also attends by invitation.
+The Committee meets with the Group & Company Auditor ("Auditor") at least twice during the annual year end audit and has direct access to the Auditor at any time throughout the year.
+At 30 June 2021, the members of the Audit Committee were:

-Richard Last (Chairman) Louise Barton Matthew Jeffs
+Louise Barton (Chairman) Geoff Wicks Matthew Jeffs